 top of page

-Jazz guitarists Tim Bedner (Ottawa) and Bill Coon (Vancouver) collaborate to present a dynamic and unique 2- day workshop with interactive teaching sessions, inspiring noon time concerts, student jams, special presentations and much more!
+Jazz guitarists Tim Bedner (Ottawa), Bill Coon (Vancouver) and special guest clinician Kenny Bibace (Montreal), will collaborate to present a dynamic and unique 3- day workshop with interactive teaching sessions, performance masterclasses, special presentations, and a participants concert!

 Registration Info: